5 Ways to Clean and Maintain Your Composite Door

 🔧 The Hinge Check:

-If your door is catching on the bottom of the frame, or the lock hooks are hitting the metal keeps, you likely need a Hinge Adjustment.
-Most modern composite doors (like Comp Door) feature 3D adjustable hinges.
+If your door is physically catching on the bottom of the frame, or the lock hooks are hitting the metal keeps when you try to lift the handle, you likely need a Hinge Adjustment.
+Most modern composite doors feature 3D adjustable hinges.
+You can usually adjust these yourself with a 4mm or 5mm Allen key to lift the door back into perfect alignment.
+However, if you are unsure, contact your original installer for a service call.

-The Paper Test (Seal Check)
+The Paper Test (Checking Your Draft Seals)

-6. Restoring & Repairing
+6. Restoring Faded Colour

-7. High Exposure Areas (Coastal & South Facing)
+7. Local Advice: High Exposure Areas

 8. Frequently Asked Questions